EFL Cup: Trophy

-The winners receive the EFL Cup, of which there have been three designs – the current one also being the original, a three-handled Georgian-style urn with a separate plinth (added later).
+The winners receive the Football League Cup, of which there have been three designs – the current one also being the original, a three-handled Georgian-style urn with a separate plinth (added later).
 Designed and manufactured by Mappin & Webb, it weighs 2.976 kg and measures 27 cm by 20.5 cm.
 It is worth around £20,000.
 It was used until the 1980–81 competition, before coming back into use ever since the 1990–91 competition.
-The reason for the break in usage was the introduction of the first competition sponsor – the Milk Marketing Board, who chose to award their own trophy from 1981–82 to 1985–86.
+The reason for the break in usage was the introduction of the first competition sponsor – the Milk Marketing Board, which chose to award its own trophy from 1981–82 to 1985–86.
 The next sponsor, Littlewoods, also chose to award their own trophy, from 1986–87 until 1989–90.
 Later sponsors have used the original.

 Broadcasters

 In the United Kingdom and Republic of Ireland, 15 matches will be broadcast live by Sky Sports through 2024 with highlights from the several matches on ITV Sport beginning in 2022/23.
 This competition is included in the EFL broadcast package.

+From 2024/25, all matches will be broadcast live by Sky Sports, with ITV showing both semi finals (One first leg and the other second leg) and the final live (Sharing coverage with Sky Sports.
+With Sky Sports broadcasting the final).

+From 2025/26, Sky Sports will broadcast the EFL Cup as of now in Sky Sports+ and Sky Sports Football as of now.